tabularelf/CatspeakPlusPlus/README.md

 # Catspeak++
 A monthly extension of Catspeak v3 by @katsaii, with support for constant aware arguments & compile-time function calls.
-As well as some minor optimations made in place.
+As well as some minor optimations made in place, and exposure of `params` and `params_count`.

 ## What does constant aware arguments mean?